-Substitution of public holidays

-- Under this award: - when Christmas Day falls on a Saturday or Sunday, a holiday in lieu is observed on 27 December; - when Boxing Day falls on a Saturday or Sunday, a holiday in lieu is observed on 28 December; and - when New Year's Day, Australia Day or Anzac Day falls on a Saturday or Sunday, a holiday in lieu is observed on the following Monday. - When a public holiday is observed on a substitute day, the public holiday itself is no longer considered a public holiday for the purposes of the WA award. - Easter Saturday is considered a public holiday for the purposes of this award. - The Easter Sunday public holiday is observed on the actual day, and it is not substituted to another day.
-Employees required to work on Easter Sunday must be paid at public holiday rates. - When a public holiday (other than Easter Saturday) falls on an employee's rostered day off, the employee is entitled to a day in lieu to be taken at an agreed time.
+- Full time employees are entitled to public holidays (or days substituted for public holidays) without a deduction of pay.
+Part time employees are entitled to public holidays (or days substituted for public holidays) without deduction of pay if they would ordinarily be required to work on that day if it was not a public holiday. - Under this award: - When Christmas Day falls on a Saturday or Sunday, a holiday in lieu is observed on 27 December; - When Boxing Day falls on a Saturday or Sunday, a holiday in lieu is observed on 28 December; and - When New Year's Day or Australia Day falls on a Saturday or Sunday, a holiday in lieu is observed on the following Monday. - Easter Saturday is considered a public holiday. - The Easter Sunday public holiday is observed on the actual day, and it is not substituted to another day.
+Employees required to work on Easter Sunday must be paid at public holiday rates. - When an employee is required to be on duty on a public holiday, the employee is entitled to be paid at the rate of double time and a half or by agreement, the employee may be granted time off in ordinary hours equivalent to the time worked on a mutually agreed day and without loss of pay. - When a public holiday other than Easter Saturday falls on an employee's rostered day off, the employee is entitled to a day in lieu to be taken at an agreed time. - Visit the Public Holidays in Western Australia page to view the public holiday dates.